Creating Local Persistent Volumes for Greenplum

 Specify the local storage

 StorageClassname when you deploy a new Greenplum cluster.
-See Deploying a New Greenplum Cluster for instructions.
+See Deploying or Redeploying a Greenplum Cluster for instructions.